Beef Short Ribs with Gravy – Tender and Flavorful Recipe

 I season and sear all of the Beef Short Ribs, in a pan with Olive Oil, before I add them to the Crock Pot.
 Then I add chopped onion, bell pepper, mushrooms and parsley.
 Again, no liquid unless your slow cooker requires it.
 After 10 hours of cooking on low, I separate the Ribs from the liquid (above pic).

-Large pan with Garlic Mushroom, Onion and Bell Pepper Brown Gravy, made from the Beef Short Ribs Roast.
+Large pan with Garlic Mushroom, Onion and Bell Pepper Brown Gravy, made from the Roast drippings.

 Making the Gravy